ScenicFramework/scenic_new/README.md

 This assumes you are already familiar with the basics of [Nerves](https://nerves-project.org/) applications.

+Note: You will first need to install the standard Nerves build tools for this to work.
+You can [find instructions here](https://hexdocs.pm/nerves/getting-started.html).

-First, navigate the command-line to the directory where you want to create your new Scenic application.
+Navigate the command-line to the directory where you want to create your new Scenic application.
 Then run the following commands: (change `my_app` to the name of your application)